svbutko/react-native-template-strong/website/src/pages/troubleshooting.md

 Try to update `ESLint` and `NPM` versions

-If you didn't find an answer to you issue, feel free to [create an issue](https://github.com/svbutko/react-native-template-strong/issues/new/choose)
+Can't find an answer to your issue?
+Feel free to [create an issue](https://github.com/svbutko/react-native-template-strong/issues/new/choose)